"So Nothing is Lost:" Robert Harris, Jr. gardens to help grow food, people and community

 -

-Mehner leaving Cape Chamber after nearly three decades9A man who has led the Cape Girardeau Area Chamber of Commerce longer than anyone before him, John Mehner, has announced he will step down as the organizations president and CEO later this year after nearly three decades on the job.
+Mehner leaving Cape Chamber after nearly three decades10A man who has led the Cape Girardeau Area Chamber of Commerce longer than anyone before him, John Mehner, has announced he will step down as the organizations president and CEO later this year after nearly three decades on the job.
 Mehner made the...

 -